-The door closed between them.
-That was possibly all she needed to consider the day a 'good day' for deliveries.
-She surmised the current time was 15:47.
+That was probably all she needed to consider the day a 'good day' for deliveries.
+She calculated the current time was 15:47.
 Glancing at her wrist, she noted it was 15:47.
-"Thank goodness for five-hour work days," she said.
-And descending down the terrace stairs, she put on her aviator goggles before peeking upward at the descending sun.
+"Thank goodness for five-hour work days."
+And descending down the terrace stairs, she put on her goggles before peeking upward at the descending sun.
 "McFly."
-Her board extended, and on she hopped so that it could carry her around the next sidewalk corner, due east.
+Her board extended, and she hopped on to ride around the next sidewalk corner, due east.

 Traveling on a gravity board has always been made simple by the lack of physical barriers per housing cluster.
 No gates, no fences, only convenient railing systems for elderly and handicapped citizens.
-Of course 'grinding' on the rails is frowned upon, but doing so is usually optimal for getting from point A to point B. Pythagoras came to Jessica's mind, cruising down the round sidewalk encompassing a park of pines.
+Of course, 'grinding' on the rails is frowned upon, but doing so is usually optimal for getting from point A to point B. Pythagoras came to mind, cruising down the round sidewalk encompassing a park of pines.
 If it were a square space, she would have to move horizontally, wait until the corner, and then shift direction; or haphazardly cross the group of kids currently scattered around the grass and playing on old-fashioned swing sets.

 They can accommodate more if they so choose, but they understand that humans are not sardines.

-Pine Rim Hovels read the wooden sign that, for some reason, had green painted pines and a rising sun against its white letters.
+Pine Rim Hovels read the wooden sign that, for some reason, had green painted pines and a rising sun against white letters.
 This apartment complex was just like Jessica's in that it required a scanner, yet she simply walked through it.
 "Welcome, guest of suite 31."

-Jessica went ahead and placed the carrier on the first counter top.
-Turning, she observed Beth slightly entranced by whatever was on the television: "...The New Pharaoh of Egypt recently held a conference with delegates from The Chinese Confederacy in order to renegotiate the budget for trans-national infrastructure.
+Turning, Jessica observed Beth slightly entranced by whatever was on television: "...The New Pharaoh of Egypt recently held a conference with delegates from The Chinese Confederacy in order to renegotiate the budget for trans-national infrastructure.
 Namely..."
 But Beth broke away from watching the news to attend Jessica.
 "Jessie Jes," she said familiarly with her warm smile.
 "I prepared tea.
 Would you be fantastic and turn on the kiln?
-And have a seat when you're done!"
+And have a seat when you're done."

 After turning one of four knobs at the kiln, Jessica took a seat on the single stool beside the sofa.
 "So how was your day?"
 Beth asked.